danpatoneil/Employee-Tracker/README.md

   ```
     npm start
   ```
   to make the prompts appear and then simply start answering the questions as posed.
-[Here](https://drive.google.com/file/d/1zKZuKFQZmZCSDvnHtaK3cOm2lGsNuR1T/view) is an example video to give you an idea of how this works before you commit to downloading it.
+[Here](https://drive.google.com/file/d/1zKZuKFQZmZCSDvnHtaK3cOm2lGsNuR1T/view) is an example video to give you an idea of how this works before you commit to downloading it, that link should open to a google drive page, but if it has gone down or is otherwise unavailable, it is also included in the repo files.

   ## Badges